Chart Color Schemes

 Infrastructure

-Lightning Ridge has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Lightning Ridge has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can influence a region's performance as much as modifications to local infrastructure, significant projects, and planning initiatives.
-In total, 0 projects have been identified by AreaSearch that are likely to impact the area.
+No factors influence a region's performance more than changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could impact this area.
 Key projects include Queensland Southern Rez, Newell Highway Upgrade, NSW Renewable Energy Zones (REZ) Program, and Corridor Preservation For East Coast High Speed Rail.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.